Homily (Reflection) for the Memorial of Saint Leo the Great, Pp.D., (10th November, 2017) on the Gospel and the Memorial

 Jesus taught His disciples in today’s gospel using the parable of the dishonest manager.
 In this parable, a rich man consequent upon reports of how his manager squandered his money called him and said to him, “What is this that I hear about you?
 Give me an accounting of your management, because you cannot be my manager any longer.”
 The manager reduced the debts of his master’s debtors so as to have people to welcome him when dismissed.

 Not minding how long and/or how precious an earthly possession is, none can last for eternity.
 However, the benefits of using them well can last forever likewise the punishment of their abuse, cf. Matt 25:40, 45-46.
-Saint Charles Borromeo we celebrate today was a good manager.
-He did not only use his own fortune but also went into debts to feed the hungry.
+Saint Leo the Great we celebrate today did his best as a manager.
 We must remember always that we shall give account to God.

 Bible Reading: Ps 103:1-22.